 It's likely no surprise that people aren't too excited about Justin Smoak rookie cards.
 He also doesn't have a Bowman Chrome Auto, which makes his card market a little harder to gauge relative to his peers.
 His top rookie autos are several 2008 Razor cards and 2008 Upper Deck Team USA.
 Of course, the Upper Deck cards are more sought after.
-For base rookie card, there are the serial numbered 2010 eTopps and 2011 Topps rookie card.
+For base rookie cards, there are the serial numbered 2010 eTopps and 2011 Topps rookie cards.